Asiah Aman: Singing and acting career

 After the surrender of Japan, Asiah got her first paying job as a singer for a band called Tiga Serumpun (lit.
 'Three Get-Together') at Radio Malaya in 1946.
 While working there, she taught Malay through songs when the station started broadcasting in schools.
 Asiah was soon offered a recording contract by British record label His Master's Voice (HMV), and recorded her first song, a Malay cover of "Bésame Mucho", in 1949 on the Pathé label, (Note: The Pathé label on HMV was originally Pathé Records, which was founded in 1897, that was sold to Columbia Records in 1928 and became a part of EMI in 1931.) which became an instant success.
-Asiah would record twenty more songs for HMV by the time she turned nineteen.
+Asiah recorded twenty more songs for HMV by the time she turned nineteen.
 Asiah, who recorded these songs with Tiga Serumpun, was often paid a song with additional royalties.
 This was considered a large sum at the time, and an executive of HMV had "taught [them] how to open bank accounts" as "he was worried [they] would spend all [their] money."
 This was also when she developed her stage name, Nona Asiah, which was suggested by her mentor Zubir Said.
 Zubir, whose songs Asiah also covered multiple songs of, was a friend of Asiah's mother, which was how she knew of him.
 Asiah met Zubir as he was the music director for the HMV's Singapore studio, and learnt the piano, music theory, and vocal techniques from him.

 Asiah and P. Ramlee sang the parts for Siput Sarawak (left) and S. Roomai Noor (right) in Chinta (1948), respectively.

 Following this popularity, she recorded more songs such as "Sumbangsihku" (lit.
 'My Loving Gift') and "Chiumku Lagi" (lit.
 'Kiss Me Again'), and became the vocalist of the Malay Women's Orchestra.
 Following World War II, bangsawan performances were on the decline, and bangsawan performers such as Asiah moved into the film industry.
 She also worked as a freelance singer after the war.
 She made her film debut in 1948 as a singer alongside P. Ramlee, a fellow singer in his debut, in Malay-language film Chinta (lit.
 Love), with Asiah and Ramlee singing the parts for actors Siput Sarawak and S. Roomai Noor, respectively.
 She got the role in the film from Zubir, who was the music director for Chinta.
-Asiah would continue working as a voice-over singer for Malay films after Chinta, of which some recordings were popular enough to have concert performances held.
-Asiah would work as a playback singer for Malay Film Productions and later Cathay-Keris Films.
+Asiah continued working as a voice-over singer for Malay films after Chinta, of which some recordings were popular enough to have concert performances held.
+Asiah worked as a playback singer for Malay Film Productions and later Cathay-Keris Films.